eliainnocenti/Rust-Walkthrough/Modules/03-Ownership-and-Borrowing/README.md

 }
 ```

+You can find the code for this section in the [workspace directory](workspace/ownership.rs).

 ## Borrowing

 Instead of transferring ownership, you can borrow a value using references.
 References are immutable by default.